My field of study is logic in computer science

 , with an emphasis on the point of view offered by linear logic

 - implicit computational complexity and, more generally, the application of logical methods to structural complexity theory.

 the semantics of programming languages and proof systems, in particular lambda-calculi, type systems, proof nets, interaction nets, differential interaction nets, geometry of interaction, etc., with a specific focus on quantitative properties of programs;

 concurrent process calculi and their relationship with non-deterministic variants of interaction nets and linear logic proof nets.

-Since January 2018, I am the head of the Types, models and programming theory group within the LoVe team at LIPN.
+I am the head of the Logic and Verification (LoVe) team at LIPN.

 I am an elected member of the steering committee of the FSCD conference.

 In the past, I co-supervised the following Ph.D. students, who have now defended their thesis: